abrookins/andrewbrookins.com/_posts/2018-12-18-what-are-we-doing-here-software-engineering-ethics.md

 > -- TRON

 The first program written for a computer ran June 21, 1948 on the Manchester Mark 1[^1].
-By that measurement, software engineers have been writing code for seventy years.
-That means we've been cursing at compilers, pulling all-night debugging sessions, and arguing about curly braces for seven decades.
+That means software engineers have been cursing at compilers, pulling all-night debugging sessions, and arguing about curly braces for seven decades.

 Why do we do it?
 Aside from the joy of creation, what is the point of the work?